nouxia7/nouxia-notes/content/posts/arm-kernel-rop-heroctf-2025/index.md

 This gadget is for writing to memory.
 We'll be using this to overwrite `modprobe_path`.

 ### Returning to Userland
 After overwriting `modprobe_path`, we have to return to userland cleanly to be able to use our new modprobe string.
 If we just go to some random address after our ROP chain, we'll end up crashing the kernel and won't be able to do anything else.
-The usual `swapgs_restore_regs_and_return_to_usermode` function that you use to switch back to userland in x86 doesn't seem to be present in arm.
-So, I decided to see how syscalls actually flow in arm64.
+The usual `swapgs_restore_regs_and_return_to_usermode` function that you use to switch back to userland in x86 doesn't seem to be present in ARM.
+So, I decided to see how syscalls actually flow in ARM.
 I created a simple assembly file then put a breakpoint at the first instruction.
 ```nasm
     .section .data
 msg: